 Today, we're pleased to share the second part of Lifetime Adoption's new blog series with you!
 The goal of our series is to help you learn how you can be successful in domestic adoption.
 Keep scrolling to discover how you can successfully adopt a baby with a shorter adoption wait!

 If you've just begun on your path to adoption, you might be curious what you need to do get done.
 Or, maybe you're waiting to be chosen by a birth mother.
-In either case, this blog series is for you!
+In either case, this blog series full of tips on adoption is for you!

 Here are the top 8 things that successful adoptive parents have in common: